grannycart/by-sound-alone/content/FAQ-draft.md

 # Frequently(?)
 Asked Questions

+## What's it like, in one line?
+I like to say: "like a cross between a 1970s trucker movie and a 1960s submarine movie."
+But that probably only appeals to a small slice of a certain kind of Gen-X dude.

+More than one reader has said: "Like Serenity on a submarine."
+(Note: I've never seen Serenity, and only a couple of episodes of Firefly.
+Make of that what you will.)

 ## Not really a question, more of an order: convince me to read this book.
 Action packed.
 Fun to read.